dkaser/trucaption-pages/_tabs/features.md

 order: 3
 ---

-Trucaption is a Computer-Aided Real Time Transcription (CART) system designed for events.
+Trucaption is a real-time captioning (also known as Communication Access Realtime Translation, or CART) system designed for events.

 - Free captioning using built-in functionality on supported browsers.
 - Advanced captioning via Azure Speech Services or Speechly.